The Lands

 Ruler: The Duke or Duchess of the Free City of Ivana

-Notes: Ivana on the Lake of the Shadow Water was established by ‘fifteen founding families’ of nomadic Planavic kin who decided to convert to a sedentary life in this rich land.
-The area provided oportunity to become rich by growing wine and extracting timber and granite.
+Notes: Ivana on the Lake of the Shadow Water was established by ‘fifteen founding families’ of nomadic Planavic kin who decided to convert to a sedentary life in this fertile land.
+The area provided opportunity to become rich by growing wine and extracting timber and granite.
 It also provided trading relationships with both Elves of the Greatwood Forest and Dwarves of the Iron Mountains.

 Government: Rather than argue over which family was most important it was decided to establish a contest to choose the ruler of the new city on the basis of combat prowess (to which has since been added tests of courtly manners).
 Eligibility to enter the Contest of Rule is that one must be an adult member of one of the ancestral clans by blood or marriage.
-The patrons and matrons (titles for the hereditary ruler of a clan) are very selective in who they will allow to enter a clan by marriage.
-The Contest of Rule is held once following the death of every Duke.
+The patrons and matrons (titles for the hereditary rulers of clans) are very selective in who they will allow to enter a clan by marriage.
+The Contest of Rule is held once following the death of each ruler.
 The title Duke was conferred on the winner of the first ever Contest of Rule by the then Queen of Rovnara who was visiting the event and was most impressed by the winner.
-The title has been used ever since despite the fact that Ivana lacks any formal relationship with Rovnara whatsoever.
+The title has been used ever since despite the fact that Ivana lacks any formal relationship with Rovnara.
 The emblem of Ivana is a star formed by fifteen spears.

 Recent Developments: The current Duke is the elderly Igor of the Chenopov Clan who is now ill.
 Many young clansman and clanswomen are preparing for the opportunity that will soon come and the patrons and matrons are grooming them in earnest.
-However during his tenure Igor has diluted the power of the clans by contracting a neutral mercenary army to provide for the overal defence of the city and its interests.
+However the power of the clans is somewhwat diluted by the contracting of a neutral mercenary army to provide for the overall defence of the city and its interests.

 KELDA